codeborne/klite/json/README.md

 [@JsonProperty and @JsonIgnore](src/JsonMapper.kt) are provided, similar to Jackson

+Note: `is`-prefixed boolean properties are rendered/parsed with `is` intact, but most Java json parsers would strip the `is` prefix.
+Use `@JsonProperty` with custom name if you want stripped `is` prefixes.

 ## Integrations

 [JsonHttpClient](src/JsonHttpClient.kt) is provided to do async json requests to other services.